jawwada/Chatbot-Application/nlp.md

 The final layer's output can be used for various NLP tasks.
 The [CLS] token's representation, in particular, is often used in classification tasks as it contains the aggregate information of the entire sequence.

+###  Working with transformers

+Several approaches have been proposed to reduce computational complexity and memory footprint.
+Some of these approaches focus on changing the architecture and some do not alter the original architecture but instead make improvements to the trained model or to the training phase.

+We will divide them into two groups, model size reduction and efficient self-attention.

+Model size reduction can be accomplished using three different approaches:

+1. Knowledge distillation
+2. Pruning
+3. Quantization

+Each of these three has its own way of reducing the size model, which we will describe in short in the Implementation for model size reduction section.

+In knowledge distillation, a smaller transformer (student) can transfer the knowledge of a big model (teacher).
+We train the student model so that it can mimic the teacher's behavior or produce the same output for the same input.
+The distilled model may underperform the teacher.
+There is a trade-off between compression, speed, and performance.

+Pruning is a model compression technique in machine learning that is used to reduce the size of the model by removing a section of the model that contributes little to producing results.
+T
+The most typical example is decision tree pruning, which helps to reduce the model complexity and increase the generalization capacity of the model.

+Quantization changes model weight types from higher resolutions to lower resolutions.
+For example, we use a typical floating-point number (float64) consuming 64 bits of memory for each weight.
+Instead, we can use int8 in quantization, which consumes 8 bits for each weight, and naturally has less accuracy in presenting numbers.

+**Distillation**
+The process of transferring knowledge from a bigger model to a smaller one is called knowledge distillation.
+Usage of a KL Divergence loss function is the main idea of this approach.

+There is a student model, a teacher model and a training dataset.
+The student model is trained to mimic the teacher model.
+The teacher model is usually a big model that is trained on a large dataset.
+The student model is usually a smaller model that is trained on a smaller dataset.
+The student model is trained to produce the same output as the teacher model for the same input.
+The student model may not perform as well as the teacher model.
+There is a trade-off between compression, speed and performance.
+The student model is trained to produce the same output as the teacher model for the same input.

+**Pruning**
+We prune the parts of the network that contribute little to the output.
+Smaller weights are removed from the network.
+You can pick a threshold and remove the weights that are below the threshold.
+This is better for serving and inference.
+Also it is better for generalization.
+It is a good way to reduce the size of the model.

+**Quantization**
+Reduce the number of bits that are used to represent the weights.
+For example, we use a typical floating-point number (float64) consuming 64 bits of memory for each weight. we can reduce this to 32 bits float, and naturally have less accuracy in presenting numbers.